frederic-perez/AmE-dictionary/data/dictionary.md

 __be like herding cats__ _idiom_ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be no picnic__ _Looking after four children is no picnic._
 __be on (one's) conscience__ _idiom_ To be a persistent cause or source of guilt, such as an act of wrongdoing.
+__be shown the ropes__ _idiom_ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sitting pretty__ _idiom_ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you'll be sitting pretty for the rest of your life._
 __beadledom__ _n_ A gratuitous or officious display or exercise of authority, as by petty officials.
 __beady__